 - Instructors should be focused on the lesson and the rider.

 - The instructor should spend the lesson directing the rider.
-Information must be delivered in a manner the student understands and at a level she can handle.
+The information must be delivered in a manner the student understands and at a level they can handle.
 Of course, the lesson should be fun!

-- The instructor should teach the child in the full concept of horsemanship including how to handle a horse, understand the horse's behavior and body language.
-The only safe horse is one that is handled with compassion and knowledge of his or her natural behaviors.
+- The instructor should teach the child the full concept of horsemanship, including how to handle a horse, understand the horse's behavior, and their body language.
+The only safe horse is one that is handled with compassion and knowledge of their natural behaviors.

 - Children should look forward to their next lesson.
 One great aspect of learning to ride as a child is young bodies don't get saddle sore.
 Children also have less fear than adults and can get the most out of their equestrian experiences.

-Most stables begin teaching riding to children starting at six, although some stables have fun programs for younger children.
-Choose a stable that is equipped to instruct children.
+Most stables begin teaching riding to children starting at age 6, although some stables have fun programs for younger children.
+Choose a stable or facility that is equipped to instruct children.
 Some barns are geared to teen or adult riders.

-Safety of the horse and rider are the most important aspects of equestrian pursuits.
+The safety of the horse and rider is the most important aspect of equestrian pursuits.
 A well-trained, well cared for, and content horse is the most important element of safety.
-NO piece of equipment or safety accessories (helmet, crash vest) can keep a child safe around an untrained or stressed horse.
+No piece of equipment or safety accessory (helmet, crash vest) can keep a child safe around an untrained or stressed horse.

-Riding helmets should be worn by young riders.
-Be sure the helmet is ASTM rated and only use helmets designed to protect the wearer during riding sports only - do not use bicycle helmets or those designed for other recreation.
+Young riders should always wear riding helmets.
+Be sure the helmet is ASTM-rated and only use helmets designed to protect the wearer during riding sports only -- do not use bicycle helmets or those designed for other types of recreation.
 Wearing a helmet will not prevent a child from becoming injured during dangerous or ill-designed riding situations.
 Do not rely on a helmet to keep a child safe when riding in a poorly set-up stable with untrained or unhappy horses.

-Avoid facilities that use tack to tie down horses' heads, strong bits or equipment that appears to restrict the horse in any manner during a child's lesson.
-Be aware of possible sedation of horses as well.
+Avoid facilities that use tack to tie down horses' heads, strong bits, or equipment that appear to restrict the horse in any manner during a child's lesson.
+Be aware of possible sedation of horses, as well.
 Lesson horses must never be sedated before being ridden by a child.

 Purchasing or Leasing a Horse

 If you're not sure if horse ownership is right for you, you can try it out by leasing a horse.
-Many horses are available for free lease - either through a riding facility or from private owners.
+Many horses are available for free lease (meaning, use of the horse is free if you are willing to take care of them), either through a riding facility or from private owners.
+Free lease arrangements vary, but the owner retains ownership rights to the horse, and typically requires that those leasing the horse commit to certain conditions to maintain the lease.
 Leasing offers the opportunity to see if the associated costs and commitment will be right for you and your child.

-Behavior Tip: Horses and ponies are herd animals.
-You can provide your equine a companion by adding a mini horse, goats, a donkey, a cow or even a llama.
+Note: Horses and ponies are herd animals.
+You can provide your equine a companion by sharing their space with a miniature horse, goat, donkey, cow, or even a llama.

 Important Life Lessons